Former NFL Linebacker Sentenced To 40 Years For Role in $10 Million Ponzi Scheme

 A federal judge today sentenced former Philadelphia Eagles and University of Virginia linebacker Merrill Robertson to 40 years in prison for his role in a $10 million Ponzi scheme that targeted senior citizens and Robertson’s former coaches.

-On August 24, a jury convicted Robertson of 15 offenses, including bank fraud, mail fraud, wire fraud and money laundering after the government produced evidence showing that Robertson and his business partner, Sherman Carl Vaughn, raised more than $10 million, returned approximately $4 million to the original investors, a key to all Ponzi schemes, then used $6 million for personal expenses.
+On August 24, a jury convicted Robertson of 15 offenses, including bank fraud, mail fraud, wire fraud, and money laundering after the government produced evidence showing that Robertson and his business partner, Sherman Carl Vaughn, raised more than $10 million, returned approximately $4 million to the original investors, a key to all Ponzi schemes, then used $6 million for personal expenses.

 The original Securities and Exchange Commission (SEC) investigation showed Robertson and Vaughn used the money for “cars, family vacations, spa visits, luxury gifts, educational expenses for family members and a luxury suite at a football stadium.”